KBomba/profit-calc/README.md

 Usage
 ================
 - Hashrates screen:
-This give the possibility to add your own algorithms but preloaded with a default list for one gtx750ti.
+This give the ability to add your own algorithms but preloaded with a default list for one gtx750ti.
 Synonyms is a csv string with any other name your algo might appear in the used APIs.
 Target is a magic number (log 2 diff 1 target), set to 32 for most algos but some use other values, like quark => 24.
 Play with this number if you think an algo's calculation is off.